 PI Celebrates Black History Month

 In February, the Public Interest Directorate honors the contribution of African-Americans to psychology and to the advancement of our nation.
-New prominent African-American psychologists and APA contributions to racial equality in this country will also be updated regularly, and many more resources can be found.
+Prominent African-American psychologists, APA contributions to racial equality in this country and many more resources are highlighted below.

 Inez Prosser, PhD

 America's first black female psychologist conducted important research on segregation, reaching controversial conclusions in the decades leading to the Brown v.
 Board of Education Supreme Court decision in 1954.
 Her dissertation research examined self-esteem and personality variables in matched pairs of African-American middle-school children in segregated schools and helped highlight the need to improve educational systems that were already integrated.
 Though her life was cut tragically short, Prosser was also instrumental in assisting many black students in obtaining funds for college and for graduate study.

 Mamie Phipps Clark, PhD, and Kenneth Clark, PhD

 The Clarks were the first African-Americans to obtain doctoral degrees in psychology from Columbia University.
 Kenneth Clark was the first African-American to be president of the American Psychological Association.
 Mamie Clark's master's thesis, "The Development of Consciousness of Self in Negro Pre-school Children," centered on racial identity and self-esteem.
 This was also the foundation of the Clarks' famous doll studies.